Rías Baixas’ History: From Galicia to the World

 The First Vines: Lagares Rupestres and Romans

 In 137 BC, the Romans marched into Galicia and added a new province to their empire, naming it Gallaecia.
-Prior to the Roman invasion the area’s original inhabitants, a tribe called the Gallaeci, were probably sitting around drinking beer and cider.
+Prior to the Roman invasion, the area’s original inhabitants, a tribe called the Gallaeci, were probably sitting around drinking beer and cider.
 Archeologists tell us that the very first people to live in this corner of the Iberian Peninsula used stone presses to extract fruit juices, which they probably fermented and drank.
-Sadly, no direct evidence of Gallaecian winemaking exists, but it’s possible they fermented wild grapes too.
+No direct evidence of Gallaecian winemaking exists, but it’s possible they could have fermented wild grapes too.

 Galipedia user Alexandre Vigo, Public domain, via Wikimedia Commons